LibreCAD/docs/ref/widgets.rst

     |icon12|, "''Create a block'' - Creates a block from the selected items."
     |icon13|, "''Add an empty block'' - Creates an empty block that can then be edited is a separate window (see below)."
     |icon14|, "''Remove the active block'' - Deletes the highlighted block."
-    |icon15|, "''Rename the active block'' - Rename the hightlighted block"
+    |icon15|, "''Rename the active block'' - Rename the highlighted block"
     |icon16|, "''Edit the active block in a separate window'' - Open a new drawing window to edit a new or  existing block."
     |icon17|, "''Save the active block to a file'' - Saves the highlighted block to a file."
     |icon18|, "''Insert the active block''. - Inserts the highlighted block in the current drawing at the specified reference point"